[Demo+Webinar] New Product Updates to Make Serverless Flink a Developer’s Best Friend | Watch Now

 Real-time analytics

 Streaming data pipelines help businesses derive valuable insights by streaming data from on-premises systems to cloud data warehouses for real-time analytics, ML modeling, reporting, and creating BI dashboards.
 Moving workloads to the cloud brings flexibility, agility, and cost-efficiency of computing and storage.
-Here’s a demo featuring the use of PostgreSQL CDC to stream customer data, ksqlDB to process that data in real time, and a Snowflake connector for real-time data warehousing and subsequent analysis and reporting.
+Here’s a demo featuring the use of PostgreSQL CDC to stream customer data, stream processing to transform data in real time, and a Snowflake connector for real-time data warehousing and subsequent analysis and reporting.

 SIEM optimization